-According to reports, Bayern Munich have been required to pay €25million – a world-record fee for a manager, by some distance – to RB Leipzig for Nagelsmann’s services.
+Bayern Munich were required to pay €25million – a world-record fee for a manager, by some distance – to RB Leipzig for Nagelsmann’s services in 2021.

 The hottest young property in European coaching had been linked with the job at the Allianz Arena when Carlo Ancelotti was sacked back in September 2017, when he was just 30 years old and still making a name for himself at Hoffenheim.

-Bayern ended up going down on a different track, while Nagelsmann’s stock has continued to rise at RB Leipzig, having led the club to challenge Bayern’s Bundesliga crown this season.
+Bayern ended up going down on a different track, while Nagelsmann’s stock has continued to rise at RB Leipzig, which made Bayern poach him in time-honoured fashion.